PierPiotto/KaggleProjects/README.md

 * Final accuracy: 87% (winning solution is about 90% accurate).

 ## Project 3: [Geographical Analysis of NY House Dataset](https://www.kaggle.com/pier994/geographical-analysis-and-geopandas)
-This is an EDA project, with no Machine or Deep Learning algorithms.
+This is an Exploratory Data Analysis notebook.
+The main difference with the EDA of the first process is that the focus in this script is given to the geographical component of the data.
+Hence, besides exploring and cleaning the dataset, in this notebook:
 * Explored and cleaned the dataset;
-* Visualized data using seaborn and geopandas;
+* data is visualized using seaborn and geopandas;
-* Performed various geographical like intersection and proximity to subways;
+* Various geographical operations like intersection and proximity to subways are performed;
-* Visualized plots of house prices according to variables built above (neighborhood or subway proximity aggregation).
+* Plots of house prices according to variables built above (neighborhood or subway proximity aggregation) are visualized.